 We recently met with a couple that’s been married for 34 years.
 They’d already taken their Money Personality Assessment, so we knew they had a volatile combination of Money Personalities before they ever walked in the door!
 He is a Primary Risk Taker/Secondary Spender, and she is a Primary Saver/Secondary Security Seeker.
 Talk about polar opposites!

 The wife arrived first, and she had some questions about their Money Personalities.
-We discussed them and brought up the fact that they were likely dealing with the Opposite Dynamic in their relationship.
+After we discussed them we brought up the fact that they were likely dealing with the Opposite Dynamic in their relationship.
 We asked if they ever fought about money and her answer floored us.
 She replied, “Not anymore.
 We haven’t talked about money in 20 years.”

 The wife complained about her husband spending freely on whatever he wanted.
 She said she didn’t know how he’d ever be able to retire with his spending habits.
 When her husband arrived, their money discord became even more obvious.
 He was willing to discuss a post-retirement financial plan, but when we tried to dive deeper into how they communicate about money, he completely shut down.